week on Treasure Island Oldies

 Voice Your Choice

-with two of his hits.
-Cast your vote at the Voice
+Wilson.
+Cast your vote at the Voice Your Choice

-winning song in the 3rd hour of next
+in the 3rd hour of next week’s show.

 Here’s the Rock and Roll News for the week of